HaythamT95/BiteMe_Restaurant_Management/README.md

 # BiteMe_Restaurant_Management

 A 5th semester assignment assigned to group of students, each group was between 5-6 students, our group included 5 student.

 The project was built using Java,JavaFX, SceneBuilder,MySQL.
-Test on the project included by UnitTesting and Functional Testing using Jubula.
+Test on the project using UnitTesting and Functional Testing with Jubula.

 The requirements were to build a restaurant system management which included many types of users such as:
 CEO, Branch managers(North,Center,South), Restaurant managers, Restaurant workers, Normal users, Bussiness users, HR users.